Skip to main content

 On-demand translation checks

-On-demand translation checks can be found under the settings page of your Transifex project.
+On-demand translation checks are available under the settings page of your Transifex project.
 This feature allows you to run translation checks on translation strings that have already been submitted.

 To run translation checks on demand, you need to: